shuobai/SRA_111_13_Spring/syllabus.md

 ### 1d.
 Course Materials

-__Required__: Whitman & Mattord, oPrinciples of Information Securityo, Fourth Edition, Cengage Learning, 2012.
-ISBN-10: 1-111-13821-4. oRather
+__Required__: Whitman & Mattord, _Principles of Information Security_,
+Fourth Edition, Cengage Learning, 2012.
+ISBN-10: 1-111-13821-4.

-than buying a paper copy, you may wish to rent the digital version of this text.o The digital version is available [here](http://www.coursesmart.com/principles-of-information-security/whitman-mattord/dp/9781111138219) and costs approximately $55.
+Rather than buying a paper copy, you may wish to rent the digital version of this text.
+The digital version is available [here](http://www.coursesmart.com/principles-of-information-security/whitman-mattord/dp/9781111138219) and costs approximately $55.

 A copy of the book is available on reserve at Pattee Library.